Improving Soil Health with biochar and compost application in North Coast Vineyards

 50

-Samples of basal leaf blades (opposite clusters) were taken in late May or 2022 (6 months after application).
+Samples of basal leaf blades (opposite clusters) were taken in late May of 2022 (6 months after application).
 There were no significant differences in macronutrient status (NPK) of vines due to treatments (Table 7B).
 In contrast, we observed significantly lower blade Al, Na, S, and Zn levels at bloom in treatments with biochar.
 The results suggest that there may be some benefit to applying biochar in low pH soils, where Al toxicity is a concern or on sodic soils where sodium levels are high.
-The levels of Al and Na in the leaf blades at bloom at this site were not elevated.
+The soil pH in this trial, however, was neutral to slightly alkaline and so there was little concern of Al toxicity.
+The levels of Na in the leaf blades at bloom at this site were not elevated either.

 Table 7B.
 Grapevine bloom leaf blade nutrient contents in May 2022 after application of biochar and compost.